In January 2020, after a long period of not riding a lot, I needed some motivation to go ride. Everyone knows that means it’s new bike time…

 Instead of managing around 6-7 miles, I was riding 20 miles.
 This makes the extra effort of riding in winter much more worth it.

 The increased weight, combined with the longer wheelbase and 29" tyres sprinkled with the assistance took me by surprise on the descents.
 You reach trees and corners quicker and with more speed which takes some adjustment.

 Bosch has the concept of uphill flow, this fits the feeling perfectly.
 Instead of tackling single-track climbs, you ride them with a flow similar to downhill.

 Smiles for miles

 The fun really started when the warmer months came.
 A group of ten of us were heading out on the weekends and I was regularly riding 20-25 miles each ride.
 The trails on the far corners of Cannock Chase were no longer too far away.
 We explored far more areas – a dead end was no longer the waste of energy it used to be – and we found trails we’d never seen before.
 The biggest decision was what to ride next.

 I found myself riding on Saturday and Sunday, eating up the miles in less time than normal.
 I left the house earlier to get a few extra miles in before meeting up with the rest of the group.
 I was able to ride similar distances in the evenings when the light allowed.
-Previously, I might have been able to do the odd long ride, but recovery slower, but with this assistance I was able to keep riding.
+Previously, I might have been able to do the odd long ride but recovered slower, but with this assistance, I was able to keep riding.